HexaMonkey/hexamonkey/README.md

 You need qt5, gcc>=4.7, bison and flex on your computer, make sure qmake is available in your PATH.
 At the root of the project, type:

-`qmake && make`
+`qmake -r`

+to prepare the build.
+You may specify your lib and bin directory (default /usr/lib and /usr/bin) by typing :

+`qmake -r LIBDIR=/my/own/lib BINDIR=/my/own/bin`

+then type

+`make`

-to build hexamonkey, and
+to build hexamonkey. and

 `sudo make install`